 Linda Chavez’s family has lived in the New Mexico area for hundreds of years, and was always Catholic as far as she knew.
 A simple question she asked about a funny habit her grandmother had where she turned a statue towards the wall led her to discovering her family included conversos, or Jews who were forced to convert to Catholicism in 15th and 16th century Spain.
 Many conversos fled to the new world, ending up in Mexico and the nearby US states, including New Mexico.
 Albuquerque, the capital of New Mexico, even has a page on the city’s web site explaining conversos and their history in the city.

 There is even evidence that Chistopher Columbus himself, who sailed on behalf of King Ferdinand and Queen Isabella of Spain, the same monarchs that forced Jews to convert, and in the same year that the inquisition began, was from a Jewish family that secretly converted.
 See this CNN article, Was Christopher Columbus secretly a Jew?, written by Charles Garcia.

-The Wandering Gene and the Indian Princess: Race, Religion, and DNA.
+The topic of conversos living in the American Southwest was also covered in detail in Jeff Wheelright’s recent book The Wandering Gene and the Indian Princess: Race, Religion, and DNA.
 The book discusses, among other topics, how families in isolated communities in Colorado and New Mexico discovered their likely Jewish ancestry through the inheritance of a cancer gene that is most common among Jews.